epfl-ada/ada-2023-project-badabob/README.md

 century?
 Has their depiction progressed as important milestones in the Feminism movement were reached ?
 Or on the contrary, do women stereotypes still prevail in Hollywood ?
 Simply put, is the entertainment industry a mirror of women's evolution in society?
+This information will enable us to understand how gender stereotypes in movies fluctuate with time and whether this representation is affected by major women’s rights events in the US (e.g. right to vote, etc. found on Wikipedia).

 ## Table of Contents